radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/settings-new-attribute.png)

-If you have this attribute `skills` in your FID like on this picture.
+If you have this attribute `skills` in RadiantOne like on this picture.

 ![](media/settings-new-attribute-fid.png)